Mulitimin 90 Immunity

 Safety Sheet

-Your Best Shot at Immunity
+Your Best Shot at Strategic Trace Mineral Supplementation

 Administering a vaccine doesn’t guarantee protection.
 Each animal’s immune system is required to mount a response to the vaccination.
 The four trace minerals in Multimin 90 support the immune functions necessary for cattle to mount an effective immune response to vaccines.

-Improved BRD protection
+Aids in BRD protection

 BRD causes an estimated $800 million to $900 million annually in economic losses from death, reduced feed efficiency, and treatment costs.3 Cattle that do recover after treatment will still contribute to economic losses due to lower performance.